[ Printer Friendly Version ] [ Report Abuse ]

 “No judgment here,” Annie said, turning to toss the rag in the sink.
 “I’ve got some of those as well.”
 Lily cocked her head to one side, curiously, and Annie laughed.
 “I want to be a football player.
 Mum and Dad want me to go to uni.
 It’s a constant battle.”
 She spread her arms to indicate the nearly-empty shop.
 “So as a compromise, I help run my sister’s tea shop and play football when I’m not working.”

 Lily finally felt her face crack into a smile, too.
 That didn’t sound like much of a compromise to her, but what did she know?
 There wasn’t any possibility of compromise with her family.
-You couldn’t very well say to your older brother, “Quit your job, please.”
+You couldn’t very well say to your older brothers, “Quit your jobs, please.”

-“I don’t think my problem has the potential for compromise,” she said after a moment, tucking her bright red hair behind her ears nervously.
+“I don’t think my problem has the potential for compromise,” she said after a moment, tucking her hair behind her ears nervously.

 Annie shrugged.
 “So stick around here for awhile until you feel like facing them.
 We’re happy to have you.
 If Ed says you’re good people, I’ll take his word for it unless you prove him otherwise.”
 She flashed a smile again, and Lily felt herself smiling back without even thinking about it.